hazelcast/hazelcast/hazelcast-documentation/src/FAQ.md

 ## How do you give support

 Support services are divided into two: community and commercial support.
-Community support is provided through our [Mail Group](https://groups.google.com/forum/#!forum/hazelcast) and Stackoverflow web site.
+Community support is provided through our [Mail Group](https://groups.google.com/forum/#!forum/hazelcast) and StackOverflow web site.
 For information on support subscriptions, please see [Hazelcast.com](http://hazelcast.com/support/commercial/).

 ## Does Hazelcast persist